Sekou Kaalund | Managing Director, JPMorgan Chase & Co.

 Sekou Kaalund serves as the Vice Chair of the INROADS Board of Directors and is a Managing Director at JPMorgan Chase & Co. as head of the Northeast Division for the Consumer Bank.
-In this role, Sekou oversees 1,000 branches in the Northeast, covering five regions with over 10,000 employees and over $300 billion in deposits and investments.
+In this role, Sekou oversees 1,000 branches in the Northeast, spanning five regions and employing over 10,000 staff members, with assets exceeding $300 billion in deposits and investments.
 He was also the Head of Advancing Black Pathways, a JPMorgan Chase program created to help Black individuals, families, and businesses achieve sustained economic success.
 Sekou also happens to be a former INROADS internship program participant!

 We had a chance to sit down with Sekou and learn more about his upbringing, career journey, and passion for advancing opportunities for young people of color.
 Here are the highlights from our conversation: